Science on an island sanctuary: Surveying Ashmore Reef Marine Park

 Despite their prominence, the team didn’t see clear signs of the ants having an impact on wildlife.

 “We have photos of chicks beside ant nests and they’re not being harassed.
-I’m finding it very surprising that we haven’t seen that this trip.
-But we do know that it has happened in the past: we have photographic evidence [of ant impacts on wildlife] from Ashmore, and it’s well known from other parts of the world.
+I’m finding it very surprising that we haven’t seen that behaviour on this trip.
+But we do know that it has happened on Ashmore Reef in the past: we have photographic evidence [of ant impacts on wildlife], and it’s well known from other parts of the world.
 The ants can kill hatchling birds and turtles, and even bite the webbing of bird’s feet,” Dr Hoffman explains.

-The ant surveys will provide Parks Australia with more information to inform future management measures.
+The ant surveys have provided Parks Australia with more information to inform what management measures to implement next.

 One of Australia’s worst weeds